How Car Title Loans Work for Less than ideal credit Borrowers

 • You live outside the state where you are applying for the loan

-Additionally, some states restrict or ban title loans altogether, which may limit your access to this type of loan.
+Additionally, some states restrict or ban secured loan using your vehicle titles altogether, which may limit your access to this type of loan.

 6. Can you add someone to a car title if they are not on the loan?